-This sheet talks about exposure to fluphenazine in pregnancy and while breastfeeding.
+This sheet is about exposure to fluphenazine in pregnancy and while breastfeeding.
 This information should not take the place of medical care and advice from your healthcare provider.

 What is fluphenazine?

-Fluphenazine is a medication that has been used in the treatment of schizophrenia.
+Fluphenazine is a medication that has been used to treat schizophrenia.
+It can be given orally (by mouth) or by injection (a shot).
 Some brand names for fluphenazine are Prolixin® and Permitil®.

 I take fluphenazine.
 Can it make it harder for me to get pregnant?

-In some people, fluphenazine might increase the levels of a hormone called prolactin.
-High levels of prolactin might make it harder to get pregnant.
+In some people, fluphenazine may raise the levels of a hormone called prolactin.
+High levels of prolactin can stop ovulation (part of the menstrual cycle when an ovary releases an egg).
+This would make it harder to get pregnant.
 Your healthcare provider can test your levels of prolactin if there is concern.

 Does taking fluphenazine increase the chance for miscarriage?

-Miscarriage can occur in any pregnancy.
-Studies have not been done to see if fluphenazine could increase the chance of a miscarriage.
+Miscarriage is common and can occur in any pregnancy for many different reasons.
+Studies have not been done to see if fluphenazine could increase the chance of miscarriage.

-Does taking fluphenazine increase the chance of having a baby with a birth defect?
+Does taking fluphenazine increase the chance of birth defects?

-In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
-This is called her background risk.
-It is not known whether fluphenazine would increase the chance for birth defects.
-There are no well controlled studies on fluphenazine use during pregnancy in humans.
+Every pregnancy starts out with a 3-5% chance of having a birth defect.
+This is called the background risk.
+Based on the studies reviewed, it is not known if fluphenazine increases the chance for birth defects above the background risk.
 Animal studies have raised some concern about a higher chance for birth defects.
-However, animal studies cannot always predict how a medication would affect a human pregnancy.
+However, animal studies cannot always predict if or how a medication would affect a human pregnancy.

 I need to take fluphenazine throughout my pregnancy.
 Will it cause withdrawal symptoms in my baby after birth?

-Will taking fluphenazine during pregnancy affect my baby’s behavior or cause learning problems?
+Does taking fluphenazine in pregnancy affect future behavior or learning for the child?

 National Pregnancy Registry for Psychiatric Medications: There is a pregnancy registry for women who take psychiatric medications, such as fluphenazine.
 For more information you can look at their website: https://womensmentalhealth.org/research/pregnancyregistry/.